maschkef/little-linux-helper/README.md

 # Little Linux Helper

-> **⚠️ Documentation Status Notice:**
-> - **Documentation Update Needed**: The documentation (including this README.md) needs to be updated to reflect recent changes and improvements.
+> **🎯 Project Status:**
+> - **Documentation**: Comprehensive technical documentation is available in the `docs/` directory for all modules and core components
-> - **BTRFS Modules Need Testing**: The BTRFS backup and restore modules require comprehensive testing.
-The backup module has been enhanced and improved, while the restore module has been completely recreated.
-Please use with caution and test thoroughly beforehand.
+> - **BTRFS Modules**: Enterprise-grade BTRFS backup and restore modules with atomic operations, incremental backup chains, and comprehensive safety features
-> - Update: The incremental backup now works.
-The restore module is still untested, but the backup works great for saving the current state to just restore files/folders from it.
+> - **Modular Architecture**: Clean separation of backup types into specialized modules (BTRFS, TAR, RSYNC) with unified dispatcher interface
+> - **Production Ready**: All modules include comprehensive error handling, logging, and safety mechanisms

 ## Description